-Costs and descriptions for all courses offered are available at the campuses and education center offices and are also available on the website at wc.edu/wf.
+Costs and descriptions for all courses offered are available at the campuses and education center offices and are also available on the website at https://wc.edu/admissions/workforce-admissions/course costs.php.

 SENIOR CITIZEN DISCOUNT

 Persons the age of 65 or older may qualify for a discounted price for certain classes when space is available.
 The discounted price does not apply to all classes.
 If a senior citizen prefers to ensure a seat in a class, they have the opportunity to pay tuition and fees or they can wait for the next available opening.
 Discounts are NOT available to repeat a class.
 Contact our office at 817-598-8870 to determine eligible classes.
 A copy of your driver's license MUST be provided before registration.
 Program approval is subject to change without notice.